e-zhang09/SFGo.today/README.md

-# SFGo
+# FBLA: SFGo Airline Website

-SFGo is the mock airline created for FBLA Website Design competition.
+CALIFORNIA
+CUPERTINO HIGH SCHOOL

-## TO USE
+## TO VIEW

-Navigate to the site through this URL: [sfgo.today](https://sfgo.today)
+Please navigate to the site through this URL: [sfgo.today](https://sfgo.today)

 ## INTRODUCTION
 Our website is designed to cater to all the needs of a fictional Airline Company.